demirayonur/CC-MMDP/README.md

 ```
 **Caveat:** In order to read and construct the MDPs, thus scenarios, you should employ `read()` method as in the above example.

-**Caveat:** The data will become open to access after the paper is officially published in the journal to which it was submitted.
+** The data will become open to access after the paper is officially published in the journal to which it was submitted.**

 ## 2. Run MIP-MMDP with CPLEX